thomvaill/tads-boilerplate/README.md

 ### 5. Test on a Vagrant cluster

-Now that your are happy with your localhost environment, you should test the provisioning and the deployment on an environment which looks more like a production environment.
+Now that you are happy with your localhost environment, you should test the provisioning and the deployment on an environment which looks more like a production environment.
-For instance, on localhost you can have just one node!
-And maybe your forgot some dependencies that are already installed on your computer.
+For instance, on localhost, you can have just one node!
+And maybe you forgot some dependencies that are already installed on your computer.
 With Vagrant, you will be able to test your stacks on a fresh 3 nodes Swarm cluster.

 1. Copy `vagrant/vagrant.sample.yml` to `vagrant/vagrant.yml` and adjust its settings